TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 This will greatly lessen miscommunication and improve on the VLA workflow for years to come.

-An easy-to-use digital overview in the form of a central calendar with clickable time slots that represent that represent certain appointments such as planned experiments. should replace the necessity for hand-written notes and printed out timetables.
+An easy-to-use digital overview in the form of a central calendar with clickable time slots that represent certain appointments such as planned experiments. should replace the necessity for hand-written notes and printed out timetables.

 This calendar will not only serve its purpose in clearly displaying the different appointments in a unified and easy-to-read format.